near/node-docs/docs/validator/validator-bootcamp.md

 ***What’s the current protocol upgrade that will increase the number of validators on Mainnet?***

 The next upgrade to increase the number of mainnet validators will introduce Chunk-Only Producers, and is currently slated for Q3 2022.
-To find out more about how to become a Chunk-Only Producer, please head to https://near.org/decentralize/ and register.

 ***How do I join NEAR as a validator on the Mainnet?
 What steps do I need to take?***